 Bukowski is an internationally recognized printmaker, included in public collections and museums in countries such as Belgium, Bulgaria, Croatia, The Czech Republic, Mexico, The Netherlands, Poland, Portugal, Romania, and Spain.
-Throughout her career, she has had eighteen solo exhibitions, forty-nine invitational exhibitions, and sixty-three juried exhibitions; thirty-five of which are on the international level.
-Bukowski has received eight artist-in-residence positions with prestigious institutions such as Tamarind Institute in Albuquerque, New Mexico, Anchor Graphics in Chicago, Illinois, the Frans Masereel Centrum in Kasterlee, Belgium and Milkwood International in Cesky Krumlov, Czech Republic.
-She has received over a dozen grants to support her work since 2002 including a grant from the National Endowment for the Arts.
+Throughout her career, she has had nineteen solo exhibitions, fifty-six invitational exhibitions, and sixty-eight juried exhibitions; forty of which are on the international level.
+Bukowski has received eight artist-in-residence positions with prestigious institutions such as Tamarind Institute in Albuquerque, New Mexico, Anchor Graphics in Chicago, Illinois, the Frans Masereel Centrum in Kasterlee, Belgium and Milkwood International in Český Krumlov, Czech Republic.
+She has received numerous grants to support her work including a grant from the National Endowment for the Arts.

 Bukowski is represented by Cole Pratt Gallery in New Orleans, Louisiana and Stowarzyszenie Międzynarodowe Triennale Grafiki in Kraków, Poland.